JacZad/jaczad.github.io/wcag22.md

 ---
-title: 'Nowe kryteria do tłumaczenia
+title: 'Nowe kryteria do tłumaczenia'
 ---

 ## Do tłumaczenia